oicr-gsi/shesmu/language.md

 #### Optional Creation
 - `` ` `` _expr_ `` ` ``

 Puts the value of _expr_ in an optional.
+In _expr_, the `?` suffix maybe used to apply changes to the entire optional.

+For example:

+    Begin
+      x = `3`;
+      Return `x? * 2`;
+    End

+In this example, the `x?` will get the value inside the variable `x`, which may be missing.
+If it is missing, the block will return an empty optional;
+otherwise it will return an optional containing the original value multiplied by 2.

 - `` ` ` ``